 Turriff Caravan Park is situated in picturesque parkland at the edge of the town.
 It is close to all shopping, restaurant and leisure facilities.
-It is next to the boating pond and Haughs Park area.
+It is next to the Turriff Boating Pond and Haughs Park area.
 This is where the famous two-day Turriff Agricultural Show is held in August every year.
 There really is something for everyone within easy walking distance.

 In 2011 Aberdeenshire Council decided to give the running of the eleven caravan parks they operated to community groups or private enterprise.
 Here in Turriff it was the Community which stood up to be counted.

-The original board of Directors. composing three persons from each of the groups is still there.
+The original board of Directors. composing three persons from each of the groups are still there.
 Martin Kirk, of Kirk Natural Stone, is Managing Director.
-The other members from TDL are Anne Iravani, Business Development Manager of Business Plus Scotland, and Bryan Chalmers, a consultant with Allathan Associates.
-From TDCC came Rose Logan, Director of North East Boilers; Ben Ewen, a manager with Ravenhill; and John Smith an independent accountant.
+The other members from TDL are Anne Iravani of Iravani Associates, and Bryan Chalmers, a consultant with Allathan Associates.
+From TDCC came Rose Logan, Director of North East Boilers; Ian Garden, Chairman of Friends of Turriff & Banff MS Group; and John Smith an independent accountant.

-The Board are especially pleased that Linda Pirie and Ronnie MacKie, who previously managed the park under Aberdeenshire Council, have continued in their posts as warden and assistant warden.
-Now they are fully consulted by the Board on all matters regarding the Park, and they are an invaluable part of the team
+The Board are especially pleased that Linda Pirie will continue in her post as warden and is fully consulted by the Board on all matters regarding the Park, and is an invaluable part of the team.

 An old saying is that two swallows do not make a summer.
-Equally it could be said that two good years, which we have had, is no guarantee for continued success, but the Board is committed to the Park's future.
+Equally it could be said that good years, which we have had in the past, is no guarantee for continued success, but the Board is committed to the Park's future.

 One very important thing to note is that the Board members are all unpaid volunteers and they receive no money or perks.
-If there are any surpluses at the end of the year, then, after setting aside money for repairs, maintenance and future developments, anything left over will be shared with TDL and TDCC.
-This money will be committed to community projects for the benefit of the town and people of Turriff and the surrounding area.
+If there are any surpluses at the end of the year, then, after setting aside money for repairs, maintenance and future developments, anything left over will be committed to community projects for the benefit of the town and people of Turriff and the surrounding area.